wfreinhart/crayon/README.md

 ### Testing

-All code is unit-tested at the Python level.
+Some (not all) classes are unit-tested at the Python level.
 To run all tests from the build directory,

 ```bash
 make test